-A Public Information Workshop will be held on January 16, 2019.
-The workshop will be an "open house" format and include displays and information related to the Part 150 Study process, the NEMs, project schedule, and the next phase of the Study (which is the Noise Compatibility Program).
-No formal presentation will be given during the workshop.
-This workshop format provides attendees with the maximum opportunity for one-on-one interaction and sharing of information and concerns with BCAD.
-You may attend at any time during the workshop.
-Comment forms will be available at the workshop for those that wish to submit comments in writing and a court reporter will be available for those that wish to submit comments verbally.
+A Public Information Workshop was held on January 16, 2019.
+The workshop was an "open house" format and include displays and information related to the Part 150 Study process, the NEMs, project schedule, and the next phase of the Study (which is the Noise Compatibility Program).
+No formal presentation was given during the workshop.
+This workshop format provided attendees with the maximum opportunity for one-on-one interaction and sharing of information and concerns with BCAD.
+Attendees were welcome to attend at any time during the workshop.
+Comment forms were available at the workshop for those that wished to submit comments in writing and a court reporter was available to submit comments verbally.
 The Public Information Workshop details are provided below.

+Date: Wednesday, January 16, 2019

+Time: 6:00PM - 8:30PM

-Date: Wednesday, January 16, 2019Time: 6:00PM - 8:30PMLocation: Signature Grand, 6900 FL-84 Davie, Florida 33317
+Location: Signature Grand, 6900 FL-84 Davie, Florida 33317